sous-chefs/daemontools/README.md

 Enables and starts the `svscan` service.
 This requires that the local system have properly set up the `svscan` service for the appropriate init system.
 It's outside the scope of this cookbook to detect this for every possible platform, so a custom recipe may be required.
 For example, Debian family `daemontools-run` package provides this.

-## Resource/Provider
+## Resource

-This cookbook includes an LWRP, `daemontools_service`, for managing services with daemontools.
+This cookbook includes a custom resource, `daemontools_service`, for managing services with daemontools.
 Examples:

 ```ruby
 daemontools_service "tinydns-internal" do